-The mission of the REAL Project is to ensure that infants and toddlers randing in age from birth to 3 years old and who are deaf or hard of hearing has full access to languages, including American Sign Language and English.
+The mission of the REAL Project is to ensure that infants and toddlers ranging in age from birth to 3 years old and who are deaf or hard of hearing have full access to languages, including American Sign Language and English.
 The first few years of life are critical for language acquisition because it prepares children to be “school- ready” when they enter school.
 The REAL Project establishes a network of resources and tools for Early Intervention teams and families.
 More information about resources and tools will come soon.

 REAL Project Staff

 Suzanne Mattox joined the REAL Project in 2019 as its Director.
 A native of Birmingham, AL, Suzanne was born profoundly deaf and raised by hearing parents.
 Suzanne graduated from Samford University in 2006 with a Bachelor’s degree in Early Childhood/Special Early Childhood/Elementary Education/Special Education and from Valdosta State University in 2013 with a Master’s Degree in Deaf Education.